The South Carolina Youth Advocate Program (SCYAP) is South Carolina’s premier provider of foster care and community-based services.

 Referring Agencies and Public Partners

 SCYAP is licensed as a child-placing agency through the South Carolina Department of Social Services (SCDSS) and each of our individual foster homes are licensed by SCDSS to care for children and youth.
-We are funded from purchase of service contracts with a wide range of referring agencies, including SCDSS, the Department of Mental Health (DMH), the Department of Juvenile Justice (DJJ), the Governor’s Office Continuum of Care for Emotionally Disturbed Children (COC), the Department of Disabilities and Special Needs (DDSN), the State Department of Education (DOE) and local school districts.
+We are funded from purchase of service contracts with a wide range of referring agencies, including SCDSS, the Department of Mental Health (DMH), the Department of Juvenile Justice (DJJ), Department of Children’s Advocacy’s Continuum of Care, the Department of Disabilities and Special Needs (DDSN), the State Department of Education (DOE) and local school districts.
 In addition, we have a Memorandum of Agreement with the South Carolina School for the Deaf and the Blind (SCSDB) to provide emergency placements for children who attend this school during the week and for various reasons are unable to return home during scheduled or emergency school closings.

 South Carolina Department of Social Services